 Yemen Intelligence Agencies

-The Yemeni government is pursuing a broad strategy to counter terrorism and organized crime by implementing a new policy affecting all aspects of society.
-In the security aspect the government is eliminating vulnerabilities by updating doctrine and better equipping the Yemeni Armed Forces.
+Prior to the Arab Spring of 2011, the Yemeni government pursued a broad strategy to counter terrorism and organized crime by implementing a policy affecting all aspects of society.
+In the security aspect the government sought to eliminating vulnerabilities by updating doctrine and better equipping the Yemeni Armed Forces.
 The government created a special unit in the Republican Army to counter and combat terrorism effectively.
 Also, it created the General Administration to counter terrorism and organized crime affiliated with the Ministry of Interior.
 The creation of the National Security Council was aimed to reinforce counter terrorism activities and tackle organized crime to achieve comprehensive national security.

-Yemen's primary and most feared internal security and intelligence-gathering force is the Political Security Organization (PSO), led by military officers; it reports directly to the president and operates its own detention centers.
-There are an estimated 150,000 personnel in the PSO.
-The Central Security Organization, which is part of the Ministry of Interior, maintains a paramilitary force and also has its own extrajudicial detention facilities.
-Also attached to the Ministry of Interior is the Criminal Investigative Department (CID) of the police, which conducts most criminal investigations and arrests.
+Yemen's primary and most feared internal security and intelligence-gathering force was the Political Security Organization (PSO), led by military officers; it reported directly to the president and operates its own detention centers.
+There were an estimated 150,000 personnel in the PSO.
+The Central Security Organization, which was part of the Ministry of Interior, maintains a paramilitary force and also had its own extrajudicial detention facilities.
+Also attached to the Ministry of Interior was the Criminal Investigative Department (CID) of the police, which conducts most criminal investigations and arrests.
 The total strength of the CID is estimated to be 13,000 personnel.

 Government actions to counter an increase in political violence in Saada restricted some practice of religion.
-For the first time in 5 years, the Government allowed residents of Saada Governorate to celebrate Ghadeer Day (a Shi'a holiday).
-In Dhamar, however, Ghadeer Day celebrations in late December sparked violent clashes that left four dead and six injured.
-During the reporting period, the Government also reportedly continued its efforts to stop the growth of the al-Houthis' popularity by limiting the hours that mosques were permitted to be open to the public.
-The Government maintained that it was only enforcing existing tradition that mosques should be used primarily for prayer and not for political activities.
-The Government continued to close down what it claimed to be extremist Shi'a religious institutes, reassigning imams who were thought to espouse radical doctrine and continuing monitoring of mosque sermons.
+The Government allowed residents of Saada Governorate to celebrate Ghadeer Day (a Shi'a holiday).
+The Government maintained that it was enforcing existing tradition that mosques should be used primarily for prayer and not for political activities.
+The Saleh Government continued to close down what it claimed to be extremist Shi'a religious institutes, reassigning imams who were thought to espouse radical doctrine and continuing monitoring of mosque sermons.

 The Government's efforts concentrated on monitoring mosques for sermons that incite violence or other political statements that it considered harmful to public security.
 Private Islamic organizations could maintain ties to international Islamic organizations; however, the Government sporadically monitored their activities through the police and intelligence authorities.

-The Government also continued efforts to close unlicensed schools and religious centers.
-By the end of the reporting period, a total of more than 4,500 unlicensed religious schools and institutions had been closed over several years.
+The Saleh Government also continued efforts to close unlicensed schools and religious centers.
+A total of more than 4,500 unlicensed religious schools and institutions had been closed over several years.
 The Government expressed concern that these schools deviated from formal educational requirements and promoted militant ideology.
 The Government also deported some foreign students found studying in unlicensed religious schools.
 The Government prohibited private and national schools from teaching courses outside of the officially approved curriculum.
 The purpose of these actions was ostensibly to curb ideological and religious extremism and intolerance in schools.